University of L'Aquila (UAQ), Italy

 Marmore Waterfalls (Cascata delle Marmore)

-How to get there: catch a train from L'Aquila to Terni, then board a direct bus to get to the waterfalls.
+How to get there: catch a train from L'Aquila to Terni (a town in the nearby region called Umbria), then board a special bus called "Marmore link" which will take you from the Terni train station to the waterfalls in 20 minutes.

 Adapted from Wikipedia